Back to top

 It’s important to note that vascular dementia can be difficult to distinguish from other forms of dementia, and more studies and research is being done to help with understanding, preventing and diagnosing this disease.

-At this stage, there is no cure if you develop vascular dementia.
+At this stage, there is no cure for vascular dementia.
 The brain damage that causes it – as a result of a stroke or small vessel disease - cannot be reversed.
 However, some symptoms may be reduced by considering a comprehensive treatment plan in consultation with a GP or health professional.
 This may include medical and non-medical treatment, support and activities.

 There are also many ways to help someone with vascular dementia remain independent and cope with some of the symptoms.
 This includes: